cnumr/best-practices/chapters/BP_057_en.md

 - WP Super Cache
 - WP-rocket

 With one of these plugins, pages are cached on the server and are no longer generated for each user.
-Additionally, this kind of tool also provides other WebPerf-oriented optimizations following web eco-design principles.
+Additionally, this kind of tools also provides other WebPerf-oriented optimizations following web ecodesign principles.

 ### Validation rule